-The Trade Secrets Statute requires employees to treat confidentially the employer's trade secrets, namely information that:
+The Trade Secrets Statute requires employees to treat confidentially the employer's trade secrets.
+The Statute defines trade secrets as information that:

-- is not generally known or readily accessible to persons within the circles that usually deal with the kind of information in question and, thus, has commercial value; - is subject to measures to maintain confidentiality by its lawful owner that are appropriate under the circumstances; and - · in the confidentiality of which there is a legitimate interest.
+- is not generally known or readily accessible to persons within the circles that usually deal with the kind of information in question and, thus, has commercial value; - is subject to measures to maintain confidentiality by its lawful owner that are appropriate under the circumstances; and - in the confidentiality of which there is a legitimate interest.